-7.5 SARA Survey Database
+7.5 SARA Reference Reach Database

-SARA is currently developing a reference reach database that will include data collected by SARA, their consultants, and other partners.
-As this database develops, more details will be included in this section concerning the specific type of information required for database entry.
+SARA developed a reference reach database that will include data collected by SARA, their consultants, and other partners.
+More details are included in Appendix O concerning the specific type of information required for database entry.
 Currently, the Rosgen reference reach worksheet 5-4 should be filled out and submitted for database use.
-The Rosgen worksheet 5-4 can be found in Appendix E.
+The Rosgen worksheet 5-4 can be found in Appendix D.